cioos-siooc/ckan/docs/INSTALL_CIOOS_CKAN.md

 nano docker compose.yml
 ```

-Add extra hosts entrie to any services.
+Add extra hosts entries to any services.

 In this example we add a hosts entry for **test.ckan.org** to the **ckan_gather_harvester** container.